cedricwalter/cedricwalter.github.io/_posts/2007-01-17-sony-ps3-modding-homebrew-upgrades-mods-and-hacks.md

 ![sony_playstation_ps3](/assets/images/2005/06/sony_playstation_ps3.jpg "sony_playstation_ps3")

-<span style="font-weight: bold;"> Sony PS3 Modding – Homebrew, Upgrades, Mods, and Hacks is a blog already listing an impressive list of mods for the Playstation 3, some examples:
+ Sony PS3 Modding – Homebrew, Upgrades, Mods, and Hacks is a blog already listing an impressive list of mods for the Playstation 3, some examples:

 - [MythTV for PS3 – Turn your PS3 into a PVR/TiVo](http://ps3mods.blogspot.com/2007/01/mythtv-for-ps3-turn-your-ps3-into.html)
 - [PS2 Backups on the PS3 via Swap Magic](http://ps3mods.blogspot.com/2007/01/ps2-backups-on-ps3-via-swap-magic.html)